dhwanu19/MS-Teams-Replicator-Back-End/README.md

 ## Challenges and Solutions

 Throughout the project, we faced various technical and team-related challenges.
-Through effective problem-solving, research, and collaboration, we overcame these obstacles, implementing features that met or exceeded project specifications.
+Through effective problem-solving, research, and collaboration, we overcame these obstacles, implementing features that exceeded project specifications.

 ## Quantitative Impact and Results